Boolean functions: noise stability, non-interactive correlation distillation, and mutual information: General models

-\begin{rmk} We have the following analogy of Theorem \ref{thm:high-low-2} for general Markov semi-groups $(P_t)_{t\geq0}$ defined by \eqref{eq:semi-group}.
-When $t>0$ is sufficiently small, $\E(P_t f)^\alpha$ is maximized by the Boolean function supported on the set with the least edge boundary.
+\begin{rmk} We have the following analogue of Theorem \ref{thm:high-low-2} for general Markov semi-groups $(P_t)_{t\geq0}$ defined in \eqref{eq:semi-group}.
+When $t>0$ is sufficiently small, $\E(P_t f)^\alpha$ is maximized by some Boolean function supported on a set with the least edge boundary.
 This follows from the relation

-where $L$ is the Laplacian, and $|E|$ is the number of edges of the graph $G$. \end{rmk}
+where $L$ is the Laplacian and $|E|$ is the number of edges of the graph $G$. \end{rmk}